Nanai people: Religion

+Funerary beliefs and practices

 When a person dies their soul lives on, as the body is merely an outer shell for the soul.
 This concept of a continuing soul was not introduced to the Nanai by Christianity, but is original to them.

 The Nanai believe that each person has both a soul and a spirit.
-On death the soul and spirit will go different ways.
+On death, the soul and spirit will go different ways.
 A person’s spirit becomes malevolent and begins to harm their living relatives.
-With time, these amban may be tamed and can later be worshipped, otherwise a special ritual must be performed to chase the evil spirit away.
+With time, these amban may be tamed and can later be worshipped; otherwise, a special ritual must be performed to chase the evil spirit away.

-After death a person's soul is put into a temporary shelter made of cloth, called a lachako.
+After death, a person's soul is put into a temporary shelter made of cloth, called a lachako.
 The souls of the deceased will remain in the lachako for seven days before being moved to a wooden sort of doll called a panyo, where it will remain until the final funerary ritual.

 The panyo is taken care of as if it is a living person; for example, it is given a bed to sleep in each night, with a pillow and blanket to match its miniature size.
 The closest family member is in charge of taking care of the deceased’s panyo.
 Each night this family member puts the panyo to bed and then wakes it in the morning.
 The panyo has a small hole carved where the mouth of a person would be, so that a pipe may occasionally be placed there and allow the deceased to smoke.
 If the family member travels they will bring the panyo with them.